sezanzeb/copy-rename-repeat/README.md

 # Copy Rename Repeat

 You can set the target and destination folder using argvs (see below).
 Make sure they are not the same or empty or subfolders of each other.

+Works with Python 2.7

-Install python with:
+Install python on debian/ubuntu with:

+    sudo apt update
     sudo apt install python

 Displaying delp: